 Bachelor degree in social sciences or humanities + the equivalent of English course B.

-After completing the course, the student shall:
+After finishing the course, the student:

 All students are offered an opportunity to give oral or written feedback at the end of the course.
-A summary of the results will be made available.
-The students are also given a possibility to offer feedback through the course council.